zudenkovas/devmentor-react-hook-form-workshop/README.md

 # dev.mentor React workshop

-In this project you will build a searchable list of country cards with Covid-19 statistics and on the way you will learn how to apply Material-UI components, how to make requests with a help of React-Query library, using React-Router to navigate between the screens, and all this using the most popular library for building interactive user interfaces - React.
+In this project you will build a user registration form with a help of react-hook-form and yup validator.

 ## Before start